 Additional Information for International Medical Graduates:

 - Applicants must have one year (1 year) of current clinical experience in the United States: completion of clinical rotations in the United States within the past two years, precepted by a licensed allopathic or osteopathic physician, may fulfill this requirement.
-However, research does not substitute for clinical
+Research does not substitute for clinical experience.

 Questions about our Family Medicine Residency?
 E-mail us: Program Administration